ntolley/hnn_jove/README.md

 These steps will create a `pixi.lock` file specific to your operating system containing a list of all python depenencies

 ### Example notebooks
 Jupyter notebooks are provided  in `/notebooks` to reproduce the main data figures of Tolley et al. 2026 (link TBD).
 These notebooks depend on outputs of 2 computationally expensive python scripts found in the `/code`.
-Data generated for both of these scripts can be downloaded at (LINK TBD)
+Data generated for both of these scripts are available for download at the associated [Open Science Framework repository](https://osf.io/q4udw)